QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

-Following the rotation block, entanglement is generated by applying a sequence of CNOT gates between adjacent qubits along the chain.
-For a system of $n$ qubits, the entanglement block consists of $n-1$ two-qubit gates, yielding linear connectivity and requiring only $O(n)$ entangling operations.
-The entangling unitary is given by
+Following the rotation block, entanglement is generated by executing a sequence of CNOT gates between adjacent qubits along the chain.
+For a system of $n$ qubits, this entanglement block requires exactly $n-1$ two-qubit gates, establishing a linear connectivity pattern that scales efficiently with $O(n)$ entangling operations.
+The corresponding entangling unitary is given by

-where each $\mathrm{CNOT}_{i,i+1}$ entangles qubit $i$ with qubit $i+1$.
-This connectivity pattern is treated as a fixed architectural hyperparameter and remains unchanged during training.
+where each $\mathrm{CNOT}_{i,i+1}$ operation entangles qubit $i$ with its neighbor, qubit $i+1$.
+This connectivity structure is treated as a fixed architectural hyperparameter and remains unchanged throughout the training process.